-Julie Penrose Award
+Julie Villiers Lewis McMillan Penrose

-An astute community leader, dedicated philanthropist and patron of the arts, Julie Penrose was one of the most influential women in the growth and development of Colorado and Colorado Springs.
+An astute community leader, dedicated philanthropist, and patron of the arts, Julie Penrose was one of the most influential women in the growth and development of Colorado and Colorado Springs.
 Born August 12, 1870 in Detroit, Michigan to Alexander Lewis and Elizabeth Ingersoll, Julie inherited from her father a commitment to community service.
 The death of her young son and first husband when Julie was 31 made her acutely aware of the suffering of others and inspired her legendary compassion.
 In the 56 years that Julie lived in Colorado Springs, she was instrumental in the founding and success of numerous institutions, including the Colorado Springs Fine Arts Center and Fountain Valley School.
-She also made catalytic contributions to Colorado Springs Day Nursery Association (now Early Connections Learning Centers) Boys Club of the Pikes Peak Region (now Boys & Girls Club of the Pikes Peak Region), St. Mary’s High School, Cheyenne Mountain Zoo, Glockner Hospital (now Penrose-St. Francis Hospital) and many more.
+She also made catalytic contributions to Colorado Springs Day Nursery Association (now Early Connections Learning Centers), Boys Club of the Pikes Peak Region (now Boys & Girls Club of the Pikes Peak Region), St. Mary’s High School, Cheyenne Mountain Zoo, Glockner Hospital (now Penrose-St. Francis Hospital), and many more.
 Julie Penrose’s commitment and leadership, particularly to arts and cultural organizations, led many institutions to invite Julie to serve on their respective boards.
-These included the Colorado Springs Fine Arts Center, Central City Opera and Cheyenne Mountain Zoo.
-Her tireless work in advocacy for arts, education, human services and healthcare is posthumously recognized in the form of the Julie Penrose Award.
+These included the Colorado Springs Fine Arts Center, Central City Opera, and Cheyenne Mountain Zoo.
+Her tireless work in advocacy for arts, education, human services, and healthcare is posthumously recognized in the form of the Julie Penrose Award.

-The Legacy of Julie Penrose
+The legacy of Julie Penrose

 A couple of faith and vision, Margot and John believed the community is better when individuals come together to support and advance common goals, and shared great conviction for the spirit and potential of Colorado Springs.
-With these guiding values, their business success enabled them to fund philanthropic endeavors in education, culture, health and faith.
+With these guiding values, their business success enabled them to fund philanthropic endeavors in education, culture, health, and faith.
 Margot was a driving force in the couple’s civic engagement and unwavering dedication to the betterment of Colorado Springs.
 Though John passed in 2005, Margot carried on her personal commitment to philanthropy and community engagement.
 She later married former Colorado Springs High School classmate John Francis.

 Margot was an energetic and committed booster for the community.
-She served as president of the Junior League in the late 1970s and served on the boards of many community organizations including Colorado Springs Fine Arts Center, Cheyenne Mountain Zoo, First Presbyterian Church and Young Life.
+She served as president of the Junior League in the late 1970s and served on the boards of many community organizations including Colorado Springs Fine Arts Center, Cheyenne Mountain Zoo, First Presbyterian Church, and Young Life.
 She won a Partners in Philanthropy award in 2012 and earned an Unstoppable Woman award in 2013.

 Lively and delightful, Margot is remembered as the life of the party.
 She enjoyed traveling the world and meeting new people.
-A devoted Christian with incredible grace, generosity and compassion for others, Margot passed on June 12, 2017.
+A devoted Christian with incredible grace, generosity, and compassion for others, Margot passed on June 12, 2017.
 Her legacy continues through the John and Margot Lane Foundation.